-The City of Duluth has made its energy future a priority and has seized opportunities to work within the community, with its utilities, and in collaboration with experts from around the country to integrate state-of-the-art technology and international best practices for an efficient, cost-effective, and environmentally advanced system.
+The City of Duluth is a port on Lake Superior in Minnesota with a population of about 86,000 people.
+The City has made its energy future a priority and has seized opportunities to work within the community, with its utilities, and in collaboration with experts from around the country to integrate state-of-the-art technology and international best practices for an efficient, cost-effective, and environmentally advanced system.

-Ever-Green Energy’s Role: Ever-Green serves as the system operator and manager.
-Ever-Green is supporting the City in their effort to gain community support and state funding for system upgrades.
+Ever-Green supported the City in its effort to gain community support and state funding for system upgrades.
 This project has engaged experts and supporters from within and beyond Duluth, including state commissioners, city councilors, and executives from the business, energy, environmental communities who believe in Duluth’s grand energy vision.